 Please find below a quick summary of the best times to go to each of the Indian Ocean Islands.
-For more details or to start designing your journey, please feel free to get in touch

 The Maldives have a tropical climate broken up by two seasons, or monsoons.
 The dry season (northeast monsoon) runs from January to March, and the wet season (southeast monsoon) runs from May to November, with April and December as changeover months.
 There is a greater influx of people during the drier months from December to April, which also leads to inflated prices that peak during Christmas, New Year and Easter.
 Rainfall is more likely from May to November, but tends to be in short afternoon bursts only and are unlikely to affect you holiday.
 With temperatures that average between 23ºC to 30ºC it makes it a good place to visit throughout the year.
 For surfers the best time to visit is March to October, and diving is excellent throughout the year.
 However as a general rule, from May to November there is more variety of marine life and better visibility on the western side of any atoll, December to April it is better on the east, which may have an impact on which accommodation you decide to choose.